soundio/soundstage/README.md

 Tests run in a browser, simply navigate to `soundstage/test.html`.

 > **Note**
+>
 > Most tests are run against unbuilt files.
 The server must be serving the
 > dependency repos and the soundstage repo as siblings in the same location.

-The `soundstage/test.html` document is also used to run tests in Selenium via Github Actions (test results are at (github.com/soundio/soundstage/actions/)[https://github.com/soundio/soundstage/actions/]).
+The `soundstage/test.html` document is also used to run tests in Selenium via Github Actions (test results are seen at (github.com/soundio/soundstage/actions/)[https://github.com/soundio/soundstage/actions/]).

 To add a test: